ZacharySantamaria/safers/README.md

 ## Installation

 ## TODO
+- [ ] Add option for creating a password file, being able to load, delete, add, and remove entries.
 - [ ] Get the program to write the contents in a file using cryptography pratices.
 - [ ] Record a video using ``safers``.